drewgierach/architecture-center/docs/sample-solutions/databases/e-commerce-cosmosdb.md

 ---
 title: Scalable order processing with Azure Cosmos DB
-description: Proven solution for building a highly scalable order processing pipeline using Azure Cosmos DB.
+description: Example scenario for building a highly scalable order processing pipeline using Azure Cosmos DB.
 author: alexbuckgit
 ms.date: 07/10/2018
 ---

 # Scalable order processing with Azure Cosmos DB

-This sample solution is relevant to organizations that need a highly scalable and resilient architecture for online order processing.
+This example scenario is relevant to organizations that need a highly scalable and resilient architecture for online order processing.
 Potential applications include e-commerce and retail point-of-sale, order fulfillment, and inventory reservation and tracking.

 This solution takes an event sourcing approach, using a functional programming model implemented via microservices.
 Each microservice is treated as an stream processor, and all business logic is implemented via microservices.
 This approach enables high availability and resiliency, geo-replication, and fast performance.